 I’ve been meaning to write this recipe up for ages.
-I’ve been making these chorizo meatballs for several months, slightly tweaking the recipe each time I cooked them, adding notes along the way of what I would definitely do again and what I wouldn’t bother repeating.
+I’ve been making these smoky chorizo and beef mozzarella stuffed meatballs for several months, slightly tweaking the recipe each time I cooked them, adding notes along the way of what I would definitely do again and what I wouldn’t bother repeating.
 They have now become a regular dinner here.

 I’m not usually one for messing around with the classics, and please don’t lynch me if you are of the opinion that chorizo shouldn’t have anything to do with a meatball, but all I shall say is just try them first!